ncaramello/ZEAB/Plans & Strategies/Net Zero/barriers/brookline_net_zero_barriers.md

 **DISCLAIMER:** The strategic recommendations below are unvetted, AI-generated suggestions that are likely wrong or impractical.
 They are included for completeness but should not be considered endorsed policy proposals.
 Any serious consideration of these approaches would require extensive legal, political, and economic analysis by qualified professionals.

+**CRITICAL LIMITATION:** Many of these alternatives face the same fundamental implementation challenges as local BERDO because they ultimately require the same outcome: substantial building retrofits costing $150,000-$700,000+ per unit.
+Changing the governance mechanism or funding source does not eliminate the core economic and technical barriers to deep energy retrofits.
+To the extent that net-zero goals require transformational building improvements, these alternatives may simply relocate rather than resolve the underlying implementation challenges documented in this analysis.

 ### Strategy 1: State-Level Policy Advocacy

 **Leverage higher-level authority to override local resistance:**